 Moreover, there are very few genetically modified (GM) foods that are allowed on the market in China.

-For those Shanghai expats who are still worried about eating GM Foods, we have a list here of organic food suppliers in Shanghai.
+For those Shanghai expats who are still worried about eating GM Foods, we have a list of organic food suppliers in Shanghai at the end of this article.

 This slow adoption of GMO (genetically modified organisms) technology in China is partly due to the local population’s concerns about the dangers of GM foods.